neilharris123/ansible_docker_environment/README.md

 ## Description

-This project utilizes docker-compose to start an ansible container and a seperate debian-based host container to which you can apply ansible configurations.
+This project utilizes docker-compose to start an ansible container and a seperate debian-based target host.
-This provides an isolated local ansible environment, useful for testing ansible configurations without the need for target VMs or physical hosts.
+This provides an isolated ansible environment, useful for testing ansible configurations, and avoiding the need for target VMs, physical hosts or local installations.

 ## Usage